p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

 It is a singleton instantiated with the switch.
 It handles the following:

 1. Thread registration: because in BMv2, each -gress would be an individual thread, like in simple_switch there is a single thread for ingress and N egress threads where N is the number of egress ports, we need to maintain info per -gress.
 For instance, the most important info we need to carry would be what packets got replicated from the fanout.
+2. Context capture: since we want to replicate for all possible members in a selector, we need to have the following critical information:
+   - the current selector;
-2. Context capture: since we want to replicate for all possible members in a selector, we need to have information on which selector it is, which table the selector is in, and which group of members to replicate for, we use the instance to capture such information.
-This is a bit of hacky because it requires aggregating pointers of aforementioned objects, which adds intrusive coupling.
+   - the table the selector is applied to;
+   - the group of members to replicate for.

+    We use the instance to capture such information.
+This is a bit of hacky because it requires aggregating pointers of aforementioned objects, which adds extra coupling.
 Yet as of now it is a less intrusive approach.

 3. Packet replication: with all the necessary information mentioned above, packets can be replicated.
-The replicated packets will be stored in the manager untill the current pipeline is done.
+The replicated packets will be stored in the manager until the current pipeline is done.

 ### Fanout Pkt Selection